Sanctions against terrorism

-The UN special regulatory framework regarding the unfreezing of Usama bin Laden's assets has been introduced in the Council Regulation by the EU through Council Regulation (EU) No 596/2013.
+The UN special regulatory framework regarding the unfreezing of Usama bin Laden's assets has been introduced by the EU through Council Regulation (EU) No 596/2013.

 Council regulations are directly applicable and binding in EU Member States and this regulation contains a list of those who, as a result of decisions by the UN Sanctions Committee, are targeted by the sanctions.
 The EU list must be updated within 48 hours if the UN list is amended.

-The name of this regime comes from Resolution 1373 (2001).
-The regime was established by the UN Security Council in response to the attacks of 11 September.
-The sanctions in this regime target individuals, groups and entities considered to be involved in terrorism, in addition to those covered by the 1267 regime.
+This sanctions regime was introduced through Resolution 1373 (2001), which was adopted unanimously by the Security Council on 28 September 2001.
+The regime was established in response to the attacks of 11 September.
+The sanctions regime target individuals, groups and entities considered to be involved in terrorism, in addition to those covered by the 1267 regime.
 In this case, the UN has left it to the member states themselves to determine the targets of the sanctions.